Limbo: “Now Closed For Business”

 “The Latin word Limbus (or “fringe”) was used in the Middle Ages for that place on the fringe of hell in which the just who died before Christ were detained till our Lord’s resurrection from the dead.
 It likewise signifies a place (also supposed to be beneath the earth and on the outskirts of hell) inhabited by infants who die in original sin” (p.
 512).

-Only two verses are cited in this 1960 publication, to demonstrate “evidence” of limbo: Luke 16:23 and 1 Pet.
-3:19, 20.
+Only two verses are cited in this 1960 publication to demonstrate “evidence” of limbo: Luke 16:23 and I Pet.
+3:19-20.

 Now part of this needs to be clarified.
-While it is true that God created a holding area for those who died in Christ before He came and was resurrected (known as Hades, Luke 16 or Paradise, 1 Pet.
+While it is true that God created a holding area for those who died in Christ before He came and was resurrected (known as Hell, Luke 16 or Paradise, 1 Pet.
 3), what Scripture never alludes to is even the possibility that children or infants remained there or outside after the Resurrection of Christ.

 The Apostle Paul taught very clearly that to be absent from the body was to be present with the Lord (2 Cor.
 5:8.)

-“It was appointed ONCE to die, and after this the JUDGMENT.”
+And Hebrews 9:27 also said how: “It was appointed ONCE to die, and after this the JUDGMENT.”

 (The latter verse also obliterates Purgatory as well).

-“Limbus Infantium – It is an article of faith that those who die without Baptism, and in whose case the want of Baptism has not been supplied in some other way, cannot enter heaven” (p.
+The next part of this publication is a historical view of Limbo: “Limbus Infantium – It is an article of faith that those who die without Baptism, and in whose case the want of Baptism has not been supplied in some other way, cannot enter heaven” (p.
 512).

 Because the Catholic church and some other apostate denominations hold to the heresy of baptismal regeneration (another non-biblical concept, which states that one is put into Christ by water baptism), they panic when a person isn’t baptised (or at least they used to), because for them without the h2o formula, one isn’t saved.
 However, with today’s Catholic church working overtime to feed and drive the ecumenical monster, such a view as this is played right down, with limbo also being an embarrassing doctrine to now hold to.